The Book of Knight

 SPADES:

 “Nice, you picked that up quick,” Bones says to me.
-“You wanna play again?”
+“Wanna play again?”

 “Sure.”
 I'm actually having fun.